-- 3.5 TCSPs reported residency information pertaining to their customers in mainly one of two ways:- - Solely based on the country of incorporation of the corporate vehicle or place of establishment of the trust; or - Solely based on the residency of the key principals they contract with (which will normally be a natural person).
+3.5 TCSPs reported residency information pertaining to their customers mainly based on the country of incorporation of the corporate vehicle or place of establishment of the trust (as requested by the Authority).
+A small number also continued to report based on the residency of the key principals they contract with (which will normally be a natural person).

-Based on the data for the residency of "non-natural persons" only (which is a reasonable proxy for country of incorporation / establishment of corporate and trust vehicles), the main "overseas" countries of incorporation / establishment (for 2018 and 2019) were reported as the UK, British Virgin Islands and the Cayman Islands.
+Based on the data for the residency of "non-natural persons" only (which is a reasonable proxy for country of incorporation / establishment of corporate and trust vehicles), the main "overseas" countries of incorporation / establishment (for 2020 and 2021) were reported as the UK, British Virgin Islands and the Cayman Islands.
 Table 3b provides further information.